dennybritz/reinforcement-learning/DP/README.md

 - Understand the difference between Policy Evaluation and Policy Improvement and how these processes interact
 - Understand the Policy Iteration Algorithm
 - Understand the Value Iteration Algorithm
-- Be able to describe RL methods as Generalized Policy Iteration
-- Understand the Limitation of Dynamic Programming Approaches
+- Understand the Limitations of Dynamic Programming Approaches

 ### Lectures & Readings